 Happy Birthday Kiran Rao: How She Fell In Love With Bollywood Superstar Aamir Khan!

-Director-producer-writer and wife of Bollywood superstar Aamir Khan, Kiran Rao is one of the few women who has shattered many myth and carved her own niche in the film industry.
+Director-producer-writer and wife of Bollywood superstar Aamir Khan, Kiran Rao is one of the few women who has shattered many a myth and carved her own niche in the film industry.
 Born in Bangalore, Rao grew up in Kolkata and can fluently speak Bengali.

-After graduating from Sophia college in Mumbai, she pursued masters in Mass Communication from Jamia Millia Islamia in Delhi.
-To support herself, she even worked an RJ at AIR.
-But Kiran always wanted to be an assistant director.
+After graduating from Sophia College in Mumbai, she pursued Master's in Mass Communication from Jamia Millia Islamia in Delhi.
+To support herself, she even worked as an RJ at All India Radio.
+But, Kiran always wanted to be an assistant director.

 The actress shared in a TOI interview, "My ex-boyfriend from Bangalore was working in advertising and told me about Shamin Desai, the ad filmmaker who was looking for people.
 I sent my application to Shamin and started assisting him at 10K per month and that was big money in 1998.
 It was a great experience, but I quit in a year hoping to make my own film.
 I was idle when Reema Kagti, my senior from college, asked me if I would like to be the third AD on Lagaan in which she was the second AD.
 Lagaan became my film school."
 The rest is history.

-Over the years, she scripted and directed 'Dhobi Ghat', sang a Marathi song for Satyamev Jayate Water Cup Anthem.
-She even produced many films and is currently the chairperson of Mumbai Film Festival.
+Over the years, she scripted and directed 'Dhobi Ghat' and sang a Marathi song for Satyamev Jayate Water Cup Anthem.
+She even produced many films and is currently the Chairperson of the Mumbai Film Festival.

 On the personal front, Kiran Rao tied the knot with Bollywood superstar Aamir Khan in 2005.
-The couple also have an eight-year-old son Azad Rao Khan.
+The couple also have an eight-year-old son, Azad Rao Khan.

 As Kiran celebrates her 46th birthday, we revisit her love story with Aamir Khan.